Asociación de Scouts de Venezuela

 The Asociación de Scouts de Venezuela (ASV, Scout Association of Venezuela) is the national Scouting association of Venezuela.
-Scouting in Venezuela was founded in 1913.
+Founded in 1913, the ASV contributes to the integral development of young people through a non-formal education system as set out by the parameters of Robert Baden-Powell.
 Venezuela became a member of the World Organization of the Scout Movement in 1937.
 The ASV has 14,801 members As of 2011.

-The Association is concerned with conservation of nature.
-Other activities include clean-up campaigns, tree planting, and beautification projects.

-An example of outdoor activities that Scouts take on are hiking, camping, and climbing.
-They also have organized camps for needy children.

-The Scouts have held rallies against and raising awareness of drug abuse and drug trafficking.
+The Association is primarily concerned with nature conservation, organising activities such as clean-up campaigns, tree planting, and beautification projects.
+Other recreational activities that the ASV offer include hiking, camping, and climbing.
+The Scouts have also previously held rallies to raise awareness of drug abuse and drug trafficking.